Your hotel’s digital presence is more than just your website. Studies show that people check between 7 and 35 sites before booking a hotel.

 Are you telling a consistent story across all your digital channels?

 This 25-point checklist is intended to identify gaps in your total online digital strategy for most branded hotels.
-Once you identify where your needs are, you can begin working out a strategy to increase your hotel’s total online presence.
+Once you identify where your needs are, you can begin planning a tactical strategy and implementation to increase your hotel’s total online presence.

 1. Market Trends